-Our mission is for Grimmway Academy Shafter, a K-6 public school, to close the achievement gap for students in the rural areas of Kern County by creating an environment for student excellence and well-being.
-Grimmway Academy Shafter will transform the educational landscape for students in the rural areas of Kern County by providing a model of excellence and innovation leading to college readiness and lifelong success.
+Our Mission is to close the achievement gap for students in the rural areas of Kern County by creating an environment for student excellence and well-being.
+Our Vision is for Grimmway Academy to transform the education landscape for students in rural areas by providing a model of excellence and innovation leading to college readiness and lifelong success.